Seagate/cortx/doc/CORTX on JBOD.rst

 Prerequisites
 -------------
-- Consul, ElasticSearch, and RabbitMq must be installed.
+- Consul, ElasticSearch, and RabbitMQ must be installed.

 - The below mentioned RPMs must be installed on all the nodes.